joanna-miller/specialty_beer/README.md

 * Navigate to top level of the directory with command `cd specialty_beer`
 * To install bundler for managing gems run command `gem install bundler`
 * To install gems into the project run command `bundle install`
+* To install dependencies with npm, run command `npm install`
 * Launch PostgreSQL to run a persistent database management server with command `postgres`
 * To recreate database with default data, run command `rake db:setup`
 * To run tests using rspec, run command `rspec`